-Upon recommendation of the Department Director that an employee's performance has been above average, an employee receiving less than the maximum rate of base pay within the assigned range for the classification may be given a merit salary adjustment upon approval by the City Manager.
-A full time employee is eligible for this adjustment upon completion of 6 months service each in Steps A and in Step B and 1 year service each in Steps C and D. (PPPM 2-2.1b)
+Upon recommendation of the Department Director that an employee's performance has been above average/satisfactory, an employee receiving less than the maximum rate of base pay within the assigned range for the classification may be given a merit salary adjustment upon approval by the City Manager.
+A full time employee is eligible for this merit upon completion of 6 months service each in Steps 1 and in Step 2 and 1 year service each in Steps 3 through 10. and 4.
+(PPPM 2-2.1b)

-Section 3.
+Section 4.
 Special Assignment Pay - Bilingual

-Bilingual pay may be paid to positions where the need to speak in another language is deemed useful by the City.
+Bilingual pay will be paid to employees where the need to speak in another language is deemed useful by the City.
 To receive compensation, employees must pass a testing process as determined by the Human Resources Office.
-Compensation is granted at the level needed for the position and as designated:
+Compensation for Spanish, Chinese, Tagalog, Vietnamese, and Korean is granted at the level needed for the position and as designated:

-Full-Time Hourly/ Benefited Tests Level 1 ability to speak and understand basic Spanish \$100/month \$50/month Oral test every 2 years Level 2 ability to speak and understand Spanish fluently \$175/month \$90/month Oral test every 4 years Level 3 ability to speak, understand, read, write and translate Spanish fluently \$250/month \$125/month Oral and written test every 4 years this incentive pay are at the sole discretion of the City and are not subject to appeal.
-(PPPM 2-2.5c)
+Full-Time Hourly/ Tests

+Benefited

+Level 1 ability to speak and \$100/month \$50/month Oral test

+understand basic every 2 years

+language

+Level 2 ability to speak and \$175/month \$90/month Oral test

+understand every 4 years

+languagefluently

+Level 3 ability to speak, \$250/month \$125/month Oral and

+understand, read, write written test

+and translate language every 4 years

+fluently